 Include basic mobility/flexibility exercises to maintain full range of motion.

 While engaging in any amount of physical activity is better than none, to be most effective, these minimum amounts and the intensity are key.
 Your heart rate and/or breathing rate need to be notably increased during your exercise sessions for them to count as moderate-intensity exercise or harder.
-Activities such as yoga, Pilates, tai chi, Qi gong etc. while very good for other reasons such as improving mobility and building stress resilience, do not count as moderate-intensity exercise and cannot be counted toward your weekly targets.
+Activities such as yoga, Pilates, tai chi, Qi gong, steady pace walking etc. while very good for other reasons such as improving mobility and building stress resilience, typically do not count as moderate-intensity exercise and cannot be counted toward your weekly targets.

 SMOKING & ALCOHOL